-Jay Van Bavel is an Associate Professor of Psychology & Neural Science at New York University, an affiliate at the Stern School of Business in Management and Organizations, and Director of the Social Perception and Evaluation Lab.
+Jay Van Bavel is an Associate Professor of Psychology & Neural Science at New York University, an affiliate at the Stern School of Business in Management and Organizations, and Director of the Social Identity & Morality Lab.
 He completed his PhD at the University of Toronto and a postdoctoral fellowship at The Ohio State University before joining the faculty at NYU in 2010.
 He received the NYU Golden Dozen Teaching Award for teaching courses on Social Psychology, Social Neuroscience, Attitudes and Evaluation, Intergroup Relations, Group Identity, Moral Psychology, Professional Development, as well as an Introduction to Psychology.

-From neurons to social networks, Jay’s research examines how collective concerns—group identities, moral values, and political beliefs—shape the mind and brain.
+From neurons to social networks, Jay’s research examines how collective concerns—group identities, moral values, and political beliefs—shape the mind, brain, and behavior.
 This work addresses issues of group identity, social motivation, cooperation, implicit bias, moral judgment and decision-making, and group regulation from a social neuroscience perspective.
-His research team studies these issues using a social neuroscience approach, that incorporates neuroimaging, lesion patients, social cognitive tasks, large-scale surveys, content analysis, and linguistic analysis of social media posts.
+His research team studies these issues using a social neuroscience approach, that incorporates neuroimaging, lesion patients, social cognitive tasks, cross-cultural surveys, and linguistic analysis of social media posts.

-Jay has published 75 academic papers and written research essays in The New York Times, Scientific American, Wall Street Journal, Quartz, and the Washington Post.
-He is also writes a mentoring column, entitled Letters to Young Scientists, for Science Magazine.
-His work has appeared in academic papers as well as in the US Supreme Court.
+Jay has published over 100 academic publications and written research essays in The New York Times, BBC, Scientific American, Wall Street Journal, Quartz, and the Washington Post.
+He also co-authors a mentoring column, entitled Letters to Young Scientists, for Science Magazine.
+His work has appeared in academic papers as well as in the US Supreme Court and Senate.
 He has also given talks at dozens of the Psychology Departments and Business Schools, as well as academic conferences, professional events, and non-academic organizations.
 His research was also featured in TEDx and TED-Ed videos.

-This research has received several awards, including the Young Investigator Award for distinguished contributions in social neuroscience from the Society for Social Neuroscience, the Young Scholars Award for outstanding achievements in social and personality psychology from the Foundation for Personality and Social Psychology, the Award for Transformative Early Career Contributions from the Association for Psychological Science, and F.J.
-McGuigan Early Career Investigator Research Prize from the American Psychological Foundation and the Gordon Allport Intergroup Relations Prize.
+This research has received several awards, including the Young Investigator Award for distinguished contributions in social neuroscience from the Society for Social Neuroscience, the Young Scholars Award for outstanding achievements in social and personality psychology from the Foundation for Personality and Social Psychology, the Janet T. Spence Award for Transformative Early Career Contributions from the Association for Psychological Science, the F.J.
+McGuigan Early Career Investigator Prize from the American Psychological Foundation and the Gordon Allport Intergroup Relations Prize.